Ostnie/Learning-Rate/README.md

 - The method described in the 2015 paper "Cyclical Learning Rates for Training Neural Networks" by Leslie N. Smith
 - The implementation of the algorithm in fastai library by Jeremy Howard.
 - [This](https://github.com/bckenstler/CLR) implementation of CLR
+- The blog of Sylvain Gugger : https://sgugger.github.io